 PCH Treatment Center realizes that Bipolar Disorder is a lifelong issue, with exacerbations and remissions.
 Dr. Jeff Ball has over 25 years in practice treating the spectrum of Bipolar Disorder.
 He served as a senior therapist in a clinical research project which looked at medication management in conjunction with family therapy in the treatment of Bipolar Disorder, working with Drs.
 Michael Goldstein and David Miklowitz, foremost experts in this field.
 Dr. Miklowitz, a Professor of Psychiatry in the Division of Child and Adolescent Psychiatry at the UCLA Semel Institute, and a consultant to PCH Treatment Center, has contributed to the development of our immersive program for Bipolar Disorder.
 Dr. Miklowitz’ book The Bipolar Survival Guide, is provided to Clients and their families at PCH Treatment Center.
 PCH Treatment Center also features doctoral level individual psychologists who have significant expertise in dealing with Clients with Bipolar Illness.
 We offer specific programming for clients with Bipolar Disorder, including assignment of therapists with a strong background in treating Bipolar Disorder and groups tailored specifically around managing Bipolar Disorder.

 Clients with Bipolar Disorder often arrive at The PCH Bipolar Disorder Treatment Center taking multiple medications, as there are a broad array of medications used to treat this disorder.
 Clients may be taking Lithium, antidepressants, anticonvulsants, antipsychotics, combination drugs, and even benzodiazepines.
-Dr. Wirshing is the staff Psychiatrist at PCH Treatment Center, and he is an expert in psychopharmacology.
-It is Dr. Wirshing’s job to evaluate these often complicated medication regimens and simplify them to find an effective treatment strategy.
+Dr. Wirshing and Dr. Campbell are the staff Psychiatrists at PCH Treatment Center, and they are experts in psychopharmacology.
+It is their job to evaluate these often complicated medication regimens and simplify them to find an effective treatment strategy.
 Furthermore, it is important to find a medication regimen that the Client feels is functional and appropriate, minimizing undesirable side effects.
 In conjunction with medication management, a psychoanalyst is assigned to each Client.
 Clinical Director John Grienenberger, Ph.D and the PCH treatment team develop an in-depth treatment plan based on each client’s unique presentation.
 Clients with Bipolar Disorder are assigned to an individual therapist and Program Director with extensive experience in treating mood disorders.

 In the intensive residential treatment program and full day treatment program, in addition to four psychotherapy sessions per week, Clients attend one somatic experiencing session and multiple group therapies, including sleep management, dialectical behavioral therapy, anger management, process group, and other valuable group therapies.
 Neurofeedback is also a cornerstone in the treatment of Bipolar Disorder, and Clients are able to utilize this technology throughout the week.
 Holistic modalities compliment the more intensive treatments, consisting of our experiential arts program, yoga, mindfulness meditation, and more.

 Dr. David Miklowitz